Tomato Khejur Chutney Recipe

 Ingredients

-Spices – You will need bay leaves (tejpatta), dry red chili, and panch phoran spice mix.
-Make Panch Phoron using my easy recipe at home in under 5 minutes, or buy a bottle.
+• Spices – You will need bay leaves (tejpatta), dry red chili, and panch phoran spice mix.
+Make Panch Phoron at home with my easy recipe in under 5 minutes, or buy a bottle.

-Others – You will also need salt, granulated white sugar, cashew nuts, and raisins.
+• Others – You will also need salt, granulated white sugar, cashews, and raisins.

 You can also add some chopped aamshotto (aam papd, dried mango pulp candy) to this chutney.